Lecture: “Thomas Durand – Skepticism & Cognitive Biases”

 Montpellier National School of Chemistry, Mousseron Lecture Hall, 240 Avenue du Professeur Émile Jeanbrau, 34090 Montpellier.

-Zeteticism examines discourse in the fields of belief and pseudoscience in order to develop the intellectual tools needed to assess the validity of discourse in general.
+Zeteticism examines discourse in the fields of belief and pseudoscience in order to develop the intellectual tools needed to evaluate the validity of discourse in general.

-The first step in skepticism is to become aware of our own biases, the blind spots in our reasoning, and the unintended consequences that result: the persistence of debunked beliefs.
-No one is immune to clinging to false beliefs, because certain beliefs turn our intelligence against us.
+The first step in skepticism is to become aware of our own biases, the blind spots in our rationality, and what results from them despite ourselves: the persistence of debunked beliefs.
+No one is immune to clinging to error, because certain beliefs turn our intelligence against us.

 This conference is organized by ED GAIA and the Montpellier Geosciences Laboratory.